jcadruvi/Mvc4WebApi/README.md

 		defaults: new { id = RouteParameter.Optional }
 	);

-Notice the first part of the route template is "'api" which matches the first part of AJAX url.
-Having "api" as the first part of a route will let router know it should call a Web API Controller.
-This default route configuration uses the controller, method and parameters to determine which action should be called.
-My StoreApi controller has several actions that don't have any parameters so I needed to add another configuration that would use the controller, method and action to determine which action should be called.
+Notice the first part of the route template is "api" which matches the first part of AJAX url.
+Having "api" as the first part of a route will let the router know it should call a Web API Controller.
+The Web Api default route configuration uses the controller, method and parameters to determine which action should be called.
+You can also have a route configuration that uses the action to determine which method should be called.
+This is useful in cases where multiple actions have the same HTTP Verb and parameters.
+In this case Web API will need more information to determine which method should be called.
+The action would resolve this ambiguity.
 The following is the action configuration:

 	config.Routes.MapHttpRoute(
 		name: "ActionApi",